ueberauth/guardian/guides/tutorial/start-tutorial.md

 end
 ```

-And for the login template and secret template:
+Now we have to create the login template:

 ```
 ## lib/auth_ex_web/templates/session/new.html.eex